Let's look at the key reasons that are pushing SelectQuote Inc. (SLQT) to new highs

 SelectQuote Inc. (SLQT) Recent Fiscal highlights

 As on 3/30/2022, Multinational firm has announced its last quarter scores, in which it reported -$0.04 earnings per share (EPS) for the period topping the consensus outlook (set at -$0.21) by $0.17.
+This company achieved a net margin of +13.97 while generating a return on equity of 21.47.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.16 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 902.30% per share during the next fiscal year.